IATF 16949 – Automotive – Quality Management System

 Develop support documentation

-This is typically a procedures manual that supports the Quality manual.
+QMS Documentation outlines your intention to operate in a systemic manner.
+It outlines why you are in business, what your intentions are, how you are applying the standard and how your business operates.
+This is incudes processes, procedures and other documented.
 Quite simply, it outlines what you do to complete a task.
-It describes who does what, in what order and to what standard
+It describes who does what, in what order and to what standard.

 Implement your Quality Management System